The watch on the right is our Fractal Emergence.

 The term “Stemwinder,” first used in 1875 related to the superiority of the stem-winding watch over the older key-wound watches, and came to be used to refer to something that is the best of its kind.

-Sir Sandford Fleming’s proposal for a worldwide 24-hour time system at the International Meridian Conference in 1884 laid the foundation for the global timekeeping framework we use today.
+Sir Sandford Fleming proposed a worldwide 24-hour time system in the 1870s, which the International Meridian Conference in 1884 formally established Greenwich as the Prime Meridian, laying the foundation for the global timekeeping framework we use today.

 The Industrial Revolution played a pivotal role in the evolution of timekeeping.
 Precision engineering and mass production techniques enabled the creation of more affordable and accurate clocks and watches.
 This accessibility fostered a sense of punctuality and efficiency in society, aligning with the increasingly regimented and time-conscious nature of the era.

-These were the first wristwatches for men, basically a standard pocket watch held onto the wrist with a leather strap for more convenient use.
-They were issued to officers at first, then for all soldiers by the end of the war.
+These were the first wristwatches for men, used in the first world war, basically a standard pocket watch held onto the wrist with a leather strap for more convenient use.
+They were issued to officers at first, then for most soldiers by the end of the war.
 There were plenty of advertisements of wristwatches for use in trenches.
+(More detail on this, below).

-During the First Boer War of 1880–1881 the importance of coordinating troop movements and synchronizing attacks against highly mobile Boer insurgents became paramount, and the use of wristwatches subsequently became widespread among the officer class.
-The company Mappin & Webb began production of their successful “campaign watch” for soldiers during the campaign in the Sudan in 1898 and accelerated production for the Second Boer War of 1899–1902 a few years later.
+During the First Boer War of 1880–1881 the importance of coordinating troop movements and synchronizing attacks against highly mobile Boer insurgents became paramount, and watches started being used by specialist troops and some officers, with the use of wristwatches subsequently, in the Second Boer War (1899–1902), becoming widespread among the officer class.
+The company Mappin & Webb began production of their successful “campaign watch” for soldiers during the campaign in the Sudan in 1898 and accelerated production for the Second Boer War.
 Below is an image of one of their advertisements from 1915:

 In continental Europe, from about 1880, Girard-Perregaux and other Swiss watchmakers began supplying German naval officers with wristwatches.

-The War Office began issuing wristwatches to combatants from 1917.
+The War Office began issuing wristwatches to specialist troops and officers from 1917.
 Below is an example of a wristwatch worn during World War 1, made by Waltham:

 Returning soldiers popularized the use of wristwatches in civilian life.
 The shift was not only practical but also a fashion statement, breaking away from the traditional association of wristwatches as feminine accessories.
 In the post-war era, prominent watchmakers recognized this shift in demand and began producing wristwatches tailored for men, although pocket-watches continued to be used for railroads until some time later.